NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 #### Retrieve Performance Metrics for a Specific Qtree

 The NetApp DataOps Toolkit can be used to retrieve historical performance metrics for a specific qtree.
-This functionality requires analytics/activity tracking to be enabled on the parent volume.
+This functionality requires performance monitoring to be enabled on the qtree.
 The command for retrieving qtree metrics is `netapp_dataops_cli.py get qtree-metrics`.

-Note: Requires analytics/activity tracking to be enabled on the parent volume through ONTAP System Manager or CLI.
-May require ONTAP 9.8+ for qtree metrics support.
+Note: Requires performance monitoring to be enabled on the qtree.

 The following options/arguments are required: